-When people began discriminating against other people, we stopped being able to take advantage of all the talent available to us.
+When people discriminate against other people, we stop being able to take advantage of all the talent available to us.
 In a world confronting the global challenges of systemic racism and inequality, not to mention climate change, resource scarcity and biodiversity loss, we’re going to need all that talent.
-The time has come to end tribalism and embrace the era of talent.
+The time has come to end discrimination and embrace the era of talent.

-This will be valuable for civil society and economics, but also in financial performance.
+This will be valuable for civil society and economies, but also in the financial performance of individual companies.
 Finance has come a long way since the first academic writers started exploring the impact of gender diversity on boardrooms.
-Two-plus decades ago, combining the words “board” and “diversity” made a lot of Wall Streeters change the channel; diversity simply wasn’t regarded as relevant in finance.
+Two-plus decades ago, combining the words “board” and “diversity” made a lot of Wall Streeters change the channel; diversity simply wasn’t regarded as relevant to finance.
 A common question that reporters asked investors interested in diversity on corporate boards back then was along the lines of “prove to me that women can be as good at corporate strategy as men.”
 We’ve moved far beyond that now, with some of the biggest investment powerhouses in the world publicly stating their disapproval of all-male boards.
 Miles traveled indeed — but there are still miles to go.

 Gender diversity has improved on corporate boards, mostly among larger companies, and sometimes because of regulatory mandates or hortatory requirements such as comply-or-explain.
-Racial and ethnic diversity on corporate boards, however, are still far behind.
-The same is true in every measure of diversity used in finance: pay equity, management diversity, workforce demographics, hiring and other workplace management decisions.
-Equality of opportunity — and thus, making use of all the talent available — is still a long journey, no country has completed it.
+Racial and ethnic diversity on corporate boards, however, is still far behind.
+The same is true in every measure of diversity that we use in finance: pay equity, management diversity, workforce demographics, hiring and other workplace management decisions.
+Equality of opportunity — and thus, making use of all the talent available — is still a long journey, and no country has completed it.

-During the last two-plus years, much useful knowledge has been added to the financial syllabus, and investors who are on top of that reading list are probably better equipped to find good ideas for their portfolio than less well-read peers.
+During the last two-plus years, much useful knowledge has been added to the financial syllabus, and investors who take advantage of this knowledge are probably better equipped to find good ideas for their portfolio than their less attentive peers.
 Here’s what’s happening.

 Board and Executive Diversity